Love Philly Cheesesteaks?

 Of the 189 biggest cities in Pennsylvania to rank, Fox Chapel ranked #1 on our safest cities in Pennsylvania in 2019.

 As a suburb of Pittsburgh, this little town's got a lot to offer.

 Keep reading to check out where your favorite city in PA ranked and to learn more how we crunched the numbers for this year's ranking.

-For more reading on safe places to live and Pennsylvania, check out:
+For more reading on safe places to live in and around Pennsylvania, check out:

 Fox Chapel takes the trophy this year as the safest place to live in Pennsylvania for 2019 -- a reward it should stick on its refrigerator for the next year.

 The town has the fourth safest violent crime rate and second lowest property crime rate in the state.
 Seeing as how chapel is in the name, it's probably safe to say they do unto their neighbor as they want done to them.

 Or however that saying goes.

 Fox Chapel is a borough in Allegheny County and is a suburb of Pittsburgh located about 6 miles northeast of downtown.